abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 ## Collection Capabilities

-Collection Capabilities will be found on [Resource Zones](#resource-zones) and on Resource Collections themselves.
+Collection Capabilities will be found on [Resource Zones](#resource-zones) and on the Resource Collections themselves.
 This is because Collection Capabilities can be applied to things outside of the context of Composability.
 Collection Capabilities can be identified by the `@Redfish.CollectionCapabilities` annotation in the response body.
-This annotation is used to inform the client how to form the request body for a POST to a given collection based on a specified Use Case.
+This annotation is used to inform the client how to form the request body for a create (POST) operation to a given collection based on a specified Use Case, which will result in a new member being added to the given collection.

 ### Collection Capabilities Annotation